stoffelkopf/djavul/README.md

 ## Installation

+**Note**, this mod requires an original installation of Diablo 1.
+None of the Diablo 1 game assets are provided by this project.

 Convert `diablo.exe` version 1.09b to NASM using [bin2asm](https://godoc.org/github.com/decomp/exp/cmd/bin2asm) and [dump_imports](https://godoc.org/github.com/decomp/exp/cmd/dump_imports).

 Edit the import data in `_rdata.asm` to include the new DLL files.
 To keep addresses fixed, replace `shell32.dll` with `aaaaaaa.dll`; e.g.